CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 #### Clothing stuff
 ID | Description
 -- | --
-VARSIZE | item may not fit you, if it fits encumberance values are halved compared to defined values.
+VARSIZE | Item may not fit you, if it fits encumberance values are halved compared to defined values.
-STURDY | armor is much less likely to take damage and degrade when struck NO_REPAIR | can't be repaired by the player using tools like the sewing kit, or welder WATER_FRIENDLY | armor makes the covered body parts not feel bad to be wet WATER_PROOF | makes the body parts immune to water RAIN_PROOF | wont get wet in rain
+STURDY | Armor is much less likely to take damage and degrade when struck NO_REPAIR | Can't be repaired by the player using tools like the sewing kit, or welder WATER_FRIENDLY | Armor makes the covered body parts not feel bad to be wet WATER_PROOF | Makes the body parts immune to water RAIN_PROOF | Wont get wet in rain
-HOOD | keeps head warm if nothing on it
+HOOD | Keeps head warm if nothing on it
-POCKETS | keeps hands warm if they are free BLOCK_WHILE_WORN | can be used to block with while worn COLLAR | keeps mouth warm if not covered
+POCKETS | Keeps hands warm if they are free BLOCK_WHILE_WORN | Can be used to block with while worn COLLAR | Keeps mouth warm if not covered
-ONLY_ONE | Only one of this item can be worn ONE_PER_LAYER | Only one item can be worn on this clothing layer FANCY | Clothing is impractically fancy, (like a top hat) SUPER_FANCY | even more fancy than fancy
+ONLY_ONE | Only one of this item can be worn ONE_PER_LAYER | Only one item can be worn on this clothing layer FANCY | Clothing is impractically fancy, (like a top hat) SUPER_FANCY | Even more fancy than fancy
-FILTHY | disgusting dirty clothes
+FILTHY | Disgusting dirty clothes
 FRAGILE | Breaks fast
-SLOWS_MOVEMENT | slows you down to wear
+SLOWS_MOVEMENT | Slows you down to wear

 #### Immunities/Defenses
 **only some of these that are used**

 ID | Description
 -- | --
-ELECTRIC_IMMUNE |
+ELECTRIC_IMMUNE | Immunity
-BIO_IMMUNE |
+BIO_IMMUNE | Immunity
-BASH_IMMUNE |
+BASH_IMMUNE | Immunity
-CUT_IMMUNE |
+CUT_IMMUNE | Immunity
-BULLET_IMMUNE |
+BULLET_IMMUNE | Immunity
-ACID_IMMUNE |
+ACID_IMMUNE | Immunity
-STAB_IMMUNE |
+STAB_IMMUNE | Immunity
-HEAT_IMMUNE |
+HEAT_IMMUNE | Immunity
-GAS_PROOF |
+GAS_PROOF | Immunity
-RAD_PROOF |
+RAD_PROOF | Immunity
-PSYSHIELD_PARTIAL | partial mind control protection
+PSYSHIELD_PARTIAL | Partial mind control protection
-RAD_RESIST | partial rads protection
+RAD_RESIST | Partial rads protection
-SUN_GLASSES | protects from suns glare
+SUN_GLASSES | Protects from suns glare

 #### Mutation stuff
 ID | Description
 -- | --
-OVERSIZE | can be worn by larger Characters
+OVERSIZE | Can be worn by larger Characters
-UNDERSIZE can be worn by smaller Characters ALLOWS_TAIL | people with tails can still wear it ALLOWS_TALONS | people with talons can still wear it ALLOWS_NATURAL_ATTACKS | wont hinder special attacks
+UNDERSIZE | Can be worn by smaller Characters ALLOWS_TAIL | People with tails can still wear it ALLOWS_TALONS | People with talons can still wear it ALLOWS_NATURAL_ATTACKS | Wont hinder special attacks

 #### Sci-fi
 ID | Description
 -- | --
-ACTIVE_CLOAKING | makes you invisible
+ACTIVE_CLOAKING | Makes you invisible
-CLIMATE_CONTROL | keeps the character at a safe temperature NO_CLEAN | can't be cleaned no matter what you do (combine with filthy) SEMITANGIBLE | can be worn with other stuff on layer POWERARMOR_COMPATIBLE | can be worn with power armor on NANOFAB_REPAIR | can be repaired in a nanofabricator
+CLIMATE_CONTROL | Keeps the character at a safe temperature NO_CLEAN | Can't be cleaned no matter what you do (combine with filthy) SEMITANGIBLE | Can be worn with other stuff on layer POWERARMOR_COMPATIBLE | Can be worn with power armor on NANOFAB_REPAIR | Can be repaired in a nanofabricator DIMENSIONAL_ANCHOR | Provides nether protection PORTAL_PROOF | Provides protection from portals GNV_EFFECT | Night Vision
+IR_EFFECT | Infrared Vision

 #### Ablative
 ID | Description
 -- | --
-CANT_WEAR | armor can't be worn directly (all ablative plates should have this) ABLATIVE_LARGE | large ablative plates that fit in the front of standard ballistic vests ABLATIVE_MEDIUM | side ablative plates that fit in the sides of standard ballistic vests ABLATIVE_MANTLE | shoulder, arm and torso armor used by Hub 01 ABLATIVE_SKIRT | hip and thigh armor used by Hub 01
+CANT_WEAR | Armor can't be worn directly (all ablative plates should have this) ABLATIVE_LARGE | Large ablative plates that fit in the front of standard ballistic vests ABLATIVE_MEDIUM | Side ablative plates that fit in the sides of standard ballistic vests ABLATIVE_MANTLE | Shoulder, arm and torso armor used by Hub 01 ABLATIVE_SKIRT | Hip and thigh armor used by Hub 01

 #### Situational
 ID | Description
 -- | --
-DEAF | can't hear anything
+DEAF | Can't hear anything
-FLASH_PROTECTION | protects from flashbangs
+FLASH_PROTECTION | Protects from flashbangs
-FLOTATION | causes you to float
+FLOTATION | Causes you to float
-FIN | makes you swim faster
+FIN | Makes you swim faster
-PARTIAL_DEAF | protects from loud sounds while you can hear other sounds NO_WEAR_EFFECT | lets players no this item gives no benefits (used on jewelry) PALS_SMALL | can be incorporated into a LBV / ballistic vest (takes 1 slot) PALS_MEDIUM | can be incorporated into a LBV / ballistic vest (takes 2 slot) PALS_LARGE | can be incorporated into a LBV / ballistic vest (takes 3 slot) ROLLER_ONE | heelies
+PARTIAL_DEAF | Protects from loud sounds while you can hear other sounds NO_WEAR_EFFECT | Lets players no this item gives no benefits (used on jewelry) PALS_SMALL | Can be incorporated into a LBV / ballistic vest (takes 1 slot) PALS_MEDIUM | Can be incorporated into a LBV / ballistic vest (takes 2 slot) PALS_LARGE | Can be incorporated into a LBV / ballistic vest (takes 3 slot) ROLLER_ONE | Heelies
-ROLLER_INLINE | inline roller blades
+ROLLER_INLINE | Inline roller blades
-ROLLER_QUAD | quad roller blades
+ROLLER_QUAD | Quad roller blades
-SWIM_GOGGLES | lets you see under water
+SWIM_GOGGLES | Lets you see under water

 ## Making your own items
 When you want to add a new item to Cataclysm there are a few things you should prioritize, focus on and consider.

 ### Balance/Considerations